Who won Strictly Come Dancing 2019?

 What are the Strictly Come Dancing 2019 Final dances?

-Kelvin Fletcher and Oti Mabuse will dance the Rumba from week 4 to Ain’t No Sunshine (Bill Withers) as their Judges’ Pick, and Shout (Isley Brothers) as their Showdown.
+Kelvin Fletcher and Oti Mabuse will dance the Rumba from week four to Ain’t No Sunshine (Bill Withers) as their Judges’ Pick, Shout (Isley Brothers) as their Showdance and week one’s Samba to La Vida Es Un Carnaval as their Favourite.

-Emma Barton and Anton Du Beck will take to the stage to perform the Charleston from week 11 (to Jimmy Van Heusen’s Thoroughly Modern Millie) as the Judges’ Pick, and as their Showdown, Let Yourself Go (Irving Berlin).
+Emma Barton and Anton Du Beck will take to the stage to perform the Charleston from week 11 (to Jimmy Van Heusen’s Thoroughly Modern Millie) as the Judges’ Pick, Let Yourself Go (Irving Berlin) as their Showdance and their Favourite is the Viennese Waltz to Send In The Clowns from week four.

-Karim Zeroual and Amy Dowden will take on the Quickstep from week 7 (to Big Bad Voodoo Daddy’s Mr. Pinstripe Suit) as their Judges’ Pick, and later, Pink’s A Million Dreams as their Showdown.
+Karim Zeroual and Amy Dowden will take on the Quickstep from week seven (to Big Bad Voodoo Daddy’s Mr. Pinstripe Suit) as their Judges’ Pick, and later, Pink’s A Million Dreams as their Showdown.
+Their Favourite dance will be the Jive to You Can’t Stop The Beat from week 11’s Musicals Week.

 Who is the favourite to win Strictly Come Dancing 2019?